-If the truth be told, we NEED something superior to us to yearn for and to reach toward.
-Though we often suppose that independence, autonomy, and equality are the things we need, what we really need is some One HIGHER than we — One in whose supremacy and sovereignty we may rest.
+If the truth be told, we need something superior to us to yearn for and to reach toward.
+Though we often suppose that independence, autonomy, and equality are the things we need, what we really need is a Being who is higher than we — One in whose supremacy and sovereignty we may rest.
 Even in this life, security comes from having good rulers and good laws, and certainly in the life to come, what we long for is the perfect, benevolent rule of a King who is, as Paul wrote, eternal, immortal, and all-wise.
 To Him “be honor and glory forever and ever.
 Amen” (1 Timothy 1:17).

 Gary Henry – WordPoints.com